 Note: my suggestion here is wildly unfair — I have no idea what constraints the designers had, what discussions with MSU had taken place, or how they approached it.
 I get to come at it with a clean slate which does not happen in real life redesigns.

 The problem with the proposed version is that it adds detail in the mask area and takes away detail from the part above the helmet.
-This adds weight to the top, making it look like it will topple.
+This makes the top look heavy.

-My suggestion is to simplify the new design and add back the airiness of the top piece.
+My suggestion is to simplify the new design and add back airiness in the top piece.

-- this area is a separation between helmet and feathers. it isn’t heavy. by making this skinnier and breaking it into pieces the visual weight is lessened; it also resembles the old version more but is simplified, making reproduction easier.
+- this area is a separation between helmet and feathers. by making this skinnier and breaking it into pieces the visual weight is lessened. it resembles the original version but is simplified.

-- the curve of the feathered area should be graceful and light; making this thinner and adjusting the curve does this.
+- the curve of the feathered area should be graceful and light.

 I’m not a sports fan but the redesign timing coincided with some thinking I’d been doing on logos and details.
 Every detail counts, and the fewer the better.